Our Land Rover Defender - our mobile home

 · Sit upright in the vehicle

-· As many storage compartments as possible for a very long trip
+· As many storage compartments as possible for a very long journey

-We thought about the topic of roof tents or pop-up roofs for a long time.
-In the end it became the roof tent.
+We thought long and hard about whether to get a rooftop tent or a pop-up roof.
+In the end, we opted for the rooftop tent.
 Overall, we have more space and a larger bed.
-The disadvantage is the assembly and dismantling, especially in bad weather.
-We currently solve the cold with very good sleeping bags.
+The downside is the setup and takedown, especially in bad weather.
+We're currently dealing with the cold with excellent sleeping bags.

-A word about the type.
-We have a 110 station car (110inc – wheelbase).
-There was also the 130 double cab with a platform.
-Back then we lacked the courage to take this form.
-It was always the idea of removing a finished body.
-Today we would reconsider this idea.
-A camping setup on the flatbed gives more freedom, but that is the future.
+A word about the model.
+We have a 110 station wagon (110 inch wheelbase).
+There was also the 130 double cab with a flatbed.
+Back then, we lacked the courage to go with that design.
+We always envisioned converting a finished body.
+Today, with some distance, we would reconsider that idea.
+A camping setup on the flatbed does offer more freedom, but that's the future.

-Back to our expansion, we didn't do everything at once, but rather repeated renovation phases and then we were traveling again.
-So we were able to check whether everything works and fits and what we really need now.
+Back to our conversion: We didn't do everything at once, but rather completed the conversion in phases, and then we traveled again.
+This allowed us to check whether everything was working and fit, and what we still really needed.